Akatsuki667/holbertonschool-binary_trees/README.md

 ### 11-binary_tree_size.c
 Write a function that measures the size of a binary tree.
 - If tree is NULL, the function must return 0.

+### 12-binary_tree_leaves.c
+Write a function that counts the leaves in a binary tree.
+- If tree is NULL, the function must return 0.
+- A NULL pointer is not a leaf.